• 10.00am - 5.30pm

 Medal commemorating Field Marshal Jan Smuts, 1950

-Smuts originally advocated racial segregation and opposed the enfranchisement of black Africans.
+Smuts had originally advocated racial segregation and opposed the enfranchisement of black Africans.
 But his views changed and he backed the findings of the Fagan Report (1946) that complete segregation was impossible.
 He subsequently lost the 1948 election to the Afrikaners who created apartheid.

 He continued to work for reconciliation and emphasised the British Commonwealth’s positive role until his death in 1950.